-You can begin the process of PMI cancelation as soon as you calculate that your equity reaches 20%.
-You will first notify your lender that you are requesting to cancel PMI.
-Your lender will ask for documentation that your equity is high enough.
-A state certified appraisal documented on the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) will be all the proof you need ? and most lenders request one before they'll cancel PMI.
+You can begin the process of PMI cancelation when you're sure your equity has risen to 20%.
+You will need to notify your mortgage lender that you want to cancel PMI.
+Next, you will be asked to submit proof that you are eligible to cancel.
+A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is the best proof there is � and your lender will probably request one before they agree to cancel PMI.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.